 Peppermint Essential Oil

 Refreshing and invigorating, peppermint essential oil is a common favorite.
 It can be harsh on the skin if it’s not diluted enough, but we’re only using a few drops in the entire recipe.
-During the holidays, I also like adding peppermint essential oil to my whipped body butter recipe.
+I also like adding peppermint essential oil to my whipped body butter recipe during the holidays.

 The cocoa and peppermint combined remind me of a popular chocolate mint candy, but for your lips!